-- Controversial weapons policy: LGT CP FL excludes companies that are involved in the production of anti-personnel mines, cluster munitions, chemical, biological weapons, white phosphorus, depleted uranium weapons and nuclear weapons. - Thermal coal policy: LGT CP FL excludes thermal coal mining companies and utilities that generate more than 5% of their revenues from thermal coal plants.
+- Controversial weapons policy: LGT CP excludes companies that are involved in the production of anti-personnel mines, cluster munitions, chemical, biological weapons, white phosphorus, depleted uranium weapons and nuclear weapons. - Thermal coal policy: LGT CP excludes thermal coal mining companies and utilities that generate more than 5% of their revenues from thermal coal plants in all directly managed strategies.